Distributed $(\Delta+1)$-Coloring in Graphs of Bounded Neighborhood Independence: List Defective Coloring Algorithm

 \section{List Defective Coloring Algorithm}

 As discussed in \Cref{sec:intro:listdefective}, any $d$-arbdefective coloring of a graph $G$ of neighborhood independence $\theta$ is also a defective coloring of $G$ with defect at most $(2d+1)\cdot\theta$.
 The goal of this section is to generalize this relation to the list versions of the problems and to show how one can solve a given list defective coloring instance with slack at least $c\cdot \theta$ for a sufficiently large constant $c$ by using a given list arbdefective algorithm (and thus to prove \Cref{thm:ArbToDef}).
-As already discussed in \Cref{sec:intro:listdefective}, an arbdefective coloring of a graph $G$ of bounded neighborhood independence directly implies a defective coloring of $G$.
-This is formally stated in the following claim.
-As discussed in \Cref{sec:intro:listdefective}, the relation between list defective and list arbdefective coloring is not as straightforward as in the non-list setting, primarily because the allowed defect for each color might be very different for different nodes.
+As stated in \Cref{sec:intro:listdefective}, the relation between list defective and list arbdefective coloring is not as straightforward as in the non-list setting, primarily because the allowed defect for each color might be very different for different nodes.

-To overcome this problem, we partition each list into colors of similar defect and we color the nodes in different phases, where in each phase, we use colors with approximately equal defects.
+To overcome this problem, we partition each list into colors of similar defect and color the nodes in different phases, where in each phase, we use colors with approximately equal defects.
 To ensure that the used lists are still sufficiently large, we use the idea of \emph{slack generation} (similar to \Cref{sec:intro:slackgeneration}) in each phase.
 In the following, we describe our algorithm in detail.